kunalSingh026/Java-DSA/README.md

-# Java Data Structures & Algorithms (Java DSA)
+# Data Structures & Algorithms (Java DSA)
 Welcome to the **Java DSA** repository!
 This project contains clean, well-structured Java implementations of essential Data Structures, Algorithms, and coding exercises.
 It serves as a personal learning resource, reference guide, and practice hub.
 ## 📂 Project Structure
-Here is the directory structure of the repository, categorized by topics:
+Here is the directory structure of the repository, categorised by topics:
 ```text
 ├── Backtracking/
 │   └── N_Queens.java             # Solves the classic N-Queens puzzle